-If you have witnessed or been victim to acts of harassment, discrimination, bias, or hate within the Faculty of Education or wider Queen’s community, we encourage you to speak with an advisor from the Human Rights and Equity Office, make a complaint, file a report, or complete the anonymous IN-SIGHT form.
+If you have witnessed or been victim to acts of harassment, discrimination, bias, or hate within the Faculty of Education or wider Queen’s community, we encourage you to speak with an advisor from the Human Rights and Equity Office, make a complaint, file a report, or file an anonymous report.
 Additionally, the Yellow House on Queen’s is available for consultation and discussion.

 If you are experiencing mental health challenges, please seek help.
 The confidential service Empower Me offers support specific to culture, race, religion, gender identify, and sexual orientation upon request in multiple languages.
 Student Wellness Services offers confidential counselling appointments and same-day clinic services.
 They also offer student-only wellness groups, including groups for Indigenous students who are struggling with anxiety and depression, students who are new to Canada, students with Autism, and more.
 The mobile-friendly Therapy Assistance Online (TAO) provides students with an engaging, interactive, and self-directed library of mental health resources stemming from evidence-based research.